BranchMetrics/mac-branch-deep-linking/README.md

 ### Running framework unit tests with a TEST_HOST  of the parent application.

+In the Branch project:
 1. Set `Branch_Test_Host` = $(BUILT_PRODUCTS_DIR)/TestBed-Mac.app/Contents/MacOS/TestBed-Mac
 2. Add `$(BranchTestHost)` to the BranchTest.xctest target `TEST_HOST` build variable.
 3. Add `$(BranchTestHost)` to the BranchTest.xctest target `BUNDLE_LOADER` build variable.

+In the TestBed-Mac project:
 4. Add `BranchTests.xctest` to the host app's copy files build phase.
+5. Add `BranchTests.xctest` to the host app's target dependency.
+6. Set the test build configuration to `BranchTestHost`.

 ### Random